Aimee Diehl writes from her home in rural Cornwall, VT, where she lives with her husband, two daughters, and a dog.

 Companies such as High Mowing Organic Seeds and Johnny's Selected Seeds sell salad mixes and specially selected microgreen mixes that combine greens with similar growth rates, compatible flavors and beautiful coloring including reds, purples and greens.
 Since they were created with grower success in mind, they're also a good choice for beginners.

 Newly germinated microgreens, growing on a south-facing windowsill.

 Microgreens growing under the lights of a Sunlite Garden.

 Where do I begin?
 Start with a warm, sunny windowsill (direct sunlight from a south-facing window is ideal) and a small, clean container.
 Plastic take-out dishes and disposable pie plates work well, as do clear fruit or salad boxes.
 If your chosen container doesn't have built-in drainage, poke a few drainage holes in the bottom.
-For an all-in-one solution, use the Microgreens Grow System.
 Then, prepare to plant:

 Microgreens need about four hours daily of direct sunlight to thrive.
 In winter months, some may need even more.
 Leggy, pale greens are a sign of not enough sunlight.
 Light needs can also be satisfied with a grow light that has a low heat output — you don't want to scorch your delicate greens.

 If your climate is suitable, microgreens can be also be grown outdoors in the garden, under shade.
 Like all fragile seedlings, you'll need to protect them from weather extremes and drying winds, not to mention hungry garden pests.